James Murphy Knows He's Not Getting Any Younger

 The only genuinely unexpected misfire you could point to came when Murphy tried to set himself up as a producer.
-First he co-produced Arcade Fire’s fourth album Reflektor—a move which did neither party any great favors—and then got involved in David Bowie’s majestic swansong, Blackstar.
+First he co-produced Arcade Fire’s fourth album Reflektor – a move which did neither party any great favours – and then got involved in David Bowie’s majestic swansong, Blackstar.
 It was his abortive attempts to help out on the album (according to Murphy, he contributed a sole chord change to a song and then slipped out, deflated, when no one was looking) which has informed nearly everything that has been written since about LCD Soundsystem’s near faultless fourth album American Dream.
 And it’s not surprising.
 Bowie gave him some sage and apparently pivotal advice when he was fretting over the idea of reforming LCD.
-You can hear an overt musical tribute paid to Bowie in the shape of the Robert Fripp/ Scary Monsters (And Super Creeps)-referencing «change yr mind» and a genuinely touching goodbye in the form of «black screen.»
+You can hear an overt musical tribute paid to Bowie in the shape of the Robert Fripp/ Scary Monsters (And Super Creeps)-referencing “change yr mind” and a genuinely touching goodbye in the form of “black screen”.

 Videos by VICE